filyp/whisper-simple-dictation/README.md

 ## Running

 ```
-bash run_dictation_local.sh
+bash run_dictation_local.sh en
 ```
 or to run remotely:
 ```
-bash run_dictation_remote.sh
+bash run_dictation_remote.sh en
 ```

 Ctrl-c to stop.

 By default the record key is *right* ctrl.
 You can change it in `dictation.py`, but it must be a modifier key (shift, alt, ...).

-You can also set the default language there.
+Last argument (here `en`), sets the language.
+You can not pass any language to detect it automatically, but that can have worse latency and accuracy.

 ## Other approaches